CornellCustomDev/CD_cwd_events/README.md

 - all templates
 - all helper functions

-    button click events are not currently tested and must be done manually.
+    button click events are not currently tested and must be done manually using the demo page.

 ### And coding style tests